EBTheKidd/CS462Project/README.md

 				- Process gets 'Killed' after a while, transfer never finishes
 			f.
 3 Custom Errors (each), 64000 byte packet size, 1000 ms timeout, window size of 512
 				- Success, transfer finishes for server with correct md5sum but client just stops

+## Know Bugs (will probably not be fixed)
+  - Window Sequence Display is not correct sometimes, this is likely caused by a missing modulo in the display function